14. Multiple Regression and Model Specification

 D -1 -1 -1

-The practical lesson is not that students must memorise every contrast scheme.
-It is that the interpretation of categorical coefficients depends on how the coding is done.
+The key lesson is not that these coding schemes must be memorised.
+It is that the interpretation of categorical coefficients in a regression output is inseparable from the coding that produced them.

 References